demian0311/pagin8/README.md

 ## How I publish
 I have the project cloned on both my laptop and the server hosting my static site.
 I edit files locally, when I'm satisfied I check them all in.
 On the remote machine I pull and re-generate.

+Point your webserver to the location of your pagin8 output directory.
+I have an [nginx](http://nginx.org/) configuration that looks like this

+    location / {
+        alias  /home/demian/code/pagin8/site/;
+        index  index.html index.htm;
+    }

 I have a helpful script to run remote ssh commands, make sure you have your public key up on the server hosting your site.

     #!/bin/sh